To listen to this statement of faith, click below:

 Cosmology — What I Believe About the Universe

 In the first chapter of the book of Genesis we see many plainly written statements that contradict the modern narrative of cosmology.
-The sun, moon and stars were created before the Earth.
+The sun, moon and stars were created after the Earth.
 The Earth has an enclosure of some kind (firmament).
 The birds and fish were created on the same day, and so were all the land animals.
 All of creation was finished in a total of 6 literal days, with man being created from the dust of the ground.

 There is zero empirical evidence for heliocentrism, and in fact all the evidence clearly points to the truth of the bible — as well as a sinister conspiracy to hide that truth by the powers that be.

 With all that said I believe the full truth is more profound than we could ever imagine.
 The current “Flat Earth Movement” has many earmarks of a psy-op that is classic of the dialectical dance seen in other areas, so I do not consider myself a “Flat Earther” or part of this movement.
 There are also many things incorrect about the “Flat Earth” circle model.
 I uphold what the bible says, which is that we live in an enclosed cosmology with local light sources, a flat plane for the Earth and God very nearby in heaven above.
-As to how this system is in its entirety, it is a mystery and I’m fine with that until the return of Christ.
+As to how this system works in its entirety, it is a mystery and I’m fine with that until the return of Christ.

 Thanatology — What I Believe About Death & the Afterlife